Middle School Camp Maranatha

 Medications

-All of the medication sent to camp will be collected and distributed by the camp nurses.
-The camp nurses do a great job of tracking and pursuing students so they stay consistent with their meds.
+All of the medication sent to camp will be collected and distributed by the camp medical team.
+The camp nurses do a good job of tracking and pursuing students so they stay consistent with their meds.

 Packing Medication